dumitrache-adrian92/citeseek/docs/chatgpt_reference_recognition.md

 5. Proceed to give parts of the paper to ChatGPT (has to be done in batches as the text is too long for one message for most papers)

+The papers used for this experiment are referred to as follows:

+- Paper 1 = a paper in the peer review process at the time of writing, citing a lot of cutting edge research
+- Paper 2 = an older, very popular paper (150k+ citations)
+- Paper 3 = an older, less popular paper (~50 citations)

 ## Paper 1 with reference markers

-The first experiment uses a **fairly recent paper** currently submitted for peer review, this means that there's almost **no chance** that ChatGPT has already been **trained on its text**, so all references should be proper guesses.
+The first experiment uses a **fairly recent paper** currently submitted for peer review, this means that there's almost **no chance** that ChatGPT has already been **trained on its text**, so all references should be **proper** guesses.

 - [Link to paper](https://openreview.net/forum?id=zogaeVpbaE#discussion)
 - [Link to ChatGPT conversation](https://chatgpt.com/share/67890704-faa0-800e-ab8f-e8e9c7e0e74f)